Hadronic tau decays at higher orders in QCD: Higher order corrections to hadronic tau decay width

 \section{Higher order corrections to hadronic tau decay width}

-The discrepancy between the predictions obtained using FOPT and CIPT, together with the anticipated future improvement in the precision of the strong coupling determination to the level of $\lesssim 0.2\%$~\cite{Boyle:2022uba,Davoudi:2022bnl}, poses a significant challenge for accurately describing the QCD dynamics of hadronic $\tau$ decays.
-Resolving this issue is therefore crucial for a reliable extraction of the strong coupling from hadronic $\tau$ decay data.
+The anticipated future improvement in the precision of the strong coupling determination to the level of $\lesssim 0.2\%$~\cite{Boyle:2022uba,Davoudi:2022bnl}, poses a significant challenge for accurately describing the QCD dynamics of hadronic $\tau$ decays.
+In this section, we estimate the yet unknown higher-order QCD corrections to hadronic $\tau$ decays using the sequence transformations discussed earlier.
+For the purpose of estimating the higher-order coefficients, the sequence transformation methods are classified according to the rational approximations they generate.
+In particular, methods that yield identical rational structures at the lowest nontrivial order are regarded as belonging to the same class.
+In such cases, only one representative prediction is retained in order to avoid double counting and to ensure a statistically consistent estimation of the higher-order contributions.

-In this section, we estimate the yet unknown higher-order QCD corrections to hadronic $\tau$ decays using the Shanks transformation and its modified variants constructed through Wynn’s $\varepsilon$-algorithm.
 To assess the predictive performance of the sequence-transformation methods considered in this work, we first perform a test using only three of the four exactly known perturbative coefficients, namely $(c_{1,1}$–$c_{3,1})$, to predict the fourth-order coefficient $c_{4,1}$.
 The percentage deviation of the predicted value of $c_{4,1}$ from its exact result is used as a quantitative measure of the intrinsic accuracy of each transformation.
 The same set of three known coefficients is then employed to estimate the higher-order coefficients $c_{5,1}$–$c_{12,1}$.
 This procedure allows us to identify the most reliable sequence transformation, defined as the one that yields the smallest deviation in the prediction of $c_{4,1}$ when only $(c_{1,1}$–$c_{3,1})$ are used as input.
 Finally, the analysis is repeated using all four known coefficients in order to examine the stability and convergence properties of the method.

 The estimates of the higher-order coefficients presented in this section are obtained by expanding the rational expressions generated by the various sequence transformations.
 In practice, these transformations yield ratios of polynomials in the expansion parameter, from which the desired perturbative coefficients are extracted by performing a series expansion.
-This procedure is closely analogous to the standard method employed in Pad\'e approximant techniques.